 Protect Yourself from Rate Spikes due to Demand Surges that Cause Outages

-Electricity events such as outages caused by excess electricity demand can result in large energy rate spikes, creating significant increases in your monthly energy bills if you are not on a fixed-rate plan.
+Electricity events such as outages caused by excess electricity demand can result in large energy rate spikes.
+These events can create significant increases in your monthly energy bills if you are not on a fixed-rate plan.
 Demand spikes especially occur in hot summer months.

 Houston Electricity Promo Code Deals: Use our exclusive Houston energy promo codes (also called referral codes and discount codes) to receive discounts off the regular Houston electricity rates of the best electric companies in Texas.